We are currently partnering with the following projects with to deliver sponsored PhD opportunities (HKEP)

 Supervisors: Dr Fang Liu, Dr Craig Richardson

-Project description: This project aims investigate novel technology in coating microparticles and evaluating the drug release mechanisms in older patients with dysphagia.
+Project description: This project aims to investigate novel technology in coating microparticles and evaluating the drug release mechanisms in older patients with dysphagia.

 Letchworth Garden City Heritage Foundation